khrynczenko/compimg/README.md

 - test image (image of interest)
 - reference image (image we compare against)

-Such metrics produce numerical values.

-Such methods are are widely called full/reduced-reference methods for assessing image quality.
+Such metrics produce numerical values and are widely called full/reduced-reference methods for assessing image quality.

 `compimg` package is all about calculating similarity between images.